Home breadcrumb back arrow Back to All Blog

 The freight market is cyclical, and the cycle is fast.
 Carrier contracts are typically reviewed every 12 to 18 months.
 But the market doesn’t wait for the review cycle.

-In 2023 and the negotiated amount, capacity was loose.
-Carriers dropped rates to compete for volume.
+Through the loose-capacity stretch, carriers dropped rates to compete for volume.
 A shipper with 80 carrier agreements ran an RFP, locked in favorable terms, and filed the contracts.
 Some in the TMS.
 Some in email.

 The insurance certificates went wherever the ops manager put them.